 Pain in the urethra is most often due to the inflammatory process.
-In acute urethritis pains are sharp and painful.
+In an acute attack, the pain is sharp and painful.

 In chronic urethritis, pain is less severe and is perceived as burning sensation.
 Pain can be associated with an act of urination, can be permanent, have different localization.

 Acute urethritis is most often caused by any pathogenic microflora penetrating into the urinary canal during sexual intercourse, with non-compliance with hygiene or with instrumental studies of the urethra.

 Depending on the type of pathogen, acute urethritis is divided into specific and non-specific.

 Urethritis can cause chlamydia, mycoplasmas, candida (fungi), ureaplasmas, gonococci, the herpes virus.
 The most common is gonorrheal urethritis.
 Widespread also received urethritis, associated with Trichomonas and with urogenital chlamydia.

 If there is a violation of local protection from the mucous membrane of the urethra weakened patients acute inflammation can be due to any other pathogenic and conditionally pathogenic microflora — staphylococcus, and others.